 Key Issues: Serve as an advocate for Waukesha County Center for Growth, Inc. and support implementation of Waukesha County’s Business Growth Strategy; Advocate for tax and regulatory measures that promote business expansion and retention; Advance efforts to streamline taxes and regulations and promote government efficiencies; Identify policy tools that allow Wisconsin to remain competitive within the region and/or that provide Wisconsin a competitive advantage with surrounding states; Identify and implement workforce development and talent recruitment strategies to meet the needs of Waukesha County employers; Support Tax Incremental Financing (TIF) as an important local economic development tool; etc.

 Support Waukesha County students in being both college and career ready.
 Ensure that they are informed consumers of education through awareness and engagement of all available post-secondary options.
 Prepare students to be successful in the job opportunities that exist in the marketplace, which supports the economic vitality of our region by providing businesses with a pipeline of skilled talent.

 Chair: Rick Kalscheuer, R&R Insurance Services, Inc.

-Waukesha County’s economic vitality depends on a modern and robust infrastructure network coupled with efficient and collaborative governments throughout the 37 municipalities that encompass Waukesha County.
-A vibrant business climate demands that the day-to-day activities in which we all participate – such as providing a safe and sustainable supply of drinking water to our communities, connecting people to jobs, facilitating the flow of goods and services to markets via modern transportation networks, and continuing to advance fiscally sound and efficient communities – are provided in a seamless and cost-effective manner.
+Waukesha County’s economic vitality depends on a modern and robust infrastructure network coupled with efficient and collaborative governments.
+A vibrant business climate depends on services such as providing a safe and sustainable supply of drinking water to our communities, connecting people to jobs, facilitating the flow of goods and services via modern transportation networks and continuing to advance fiscally sound and efficient communities – all provided in a seamless and cost-effective manner.